 A favorite side salad

-I would have never guessed that Ramen in a salad would be so amazing, but it adds the perfect crunch!
-The homemade dressing is just as good—and overall the salad is SO simple to throw together.
+I would have never guessed that ramen in a salad would be so amazing, but it adds the perfect crunch!
+The homemade dressing is just as good.
+Overall, the Ramen Noodle Salad is SO simple to throw together.

 Ready in 15 minutes!